Why did we create our bootstrap market gardening model? Well, one dictionary definitions 'bootstrap' this way:

 In my 'straight job' I did business planning and process analysis and improvement, and I'm considered an expert in performance management (I once wrote a book about that topic).
 So it was natural for me to want to document what we were doing, and to want to pass it along to others.

 I honestly believe that ANYONE can adapt the things we have done and make their small farm (or even a big back yard) profitable.
 Of course this does not mean it's easy; farming will always be work.
-But I have not found any job that is more satisfying.
+But I have not found any job that is more satisfied.

 Let me show you the key elements of New Terra Farm Bootstrap Market Gardening that took us from ‘beginners’ to ‘winners’ in one year.

 The first element to understand is that our customers pay us in advance for vegetables they will receive.
 In effect they subscribe to our farm; you may have heard this kind of farming referred to as Community Supported Agriculture or CSA.
 In return we deliver them a basket of farm-fresh veggies every week throughout the season.